brose7561/PatternAnalysis-2025/recognition/3D-imporvedUNet-Prostate-47437870 /README.md

 Stress testing was done on 7 - 3D pelvis scans for 5 epochs training locally (Mac M1 cpu only).
 Training took approx 10mins.

 > Originally, local stress tests were just for debugging.
-But since the standard 3D U-Net could hit a DSC above 0.7 with the full dataset these small-scale tests became a quick way to gauge performance.
+But since the standard 3D U-Net could hit a DSC above 0.7 with the full dataset these small-scale tests actally show vairations in achetecture more than the fully trained versions.

 ### **Base 3D U-Net (Stress Test)**